 Skip to content or, if you would rather, Skip to navigation.

 Transfer students who have completed at least 24 hours of transferable, college-level coursework must have a 2.00 (on a 4.00 scale) cumulative college grade point average in transfer.
-An ACT score is required for all education majors and is recommended for placement purposes.
 For students with a cumulative college GPA in transfer below 2.00, consideration may be given based on professional judgment, and acceptance may be granted on a probationary basis.
 In all cases, a student must be eligible to return to the last institution attended in order to be accepted to Northwest.

 Transfer students who have less than 24 hours completed will be considered for admission on the basis of freshman admissions requirements, in addition to college work that has been completed.
 (Students transferring from non-accredited institutions will also be considered as a first-time freshman; credit cannot be transferred into Northwest from a non-accredited institution.)

 If you have earned less than 24 hours of college-level, transferable credit, you must request from your high school an official transcript showing your class rank, GPA and high school graduation date.
 ACT/SAT scores must also be provided directly from ACT or College Board.
 For students who have earned more than 24 hours of college-level credit, it is recommended that ACT scores be sent for the purpose of course placement.